Why Study Environmental Studies at The College of Idaho?

 Environmental Studies is an interdisciplinary program that includes the Environmental Studies major, the Environmental Science minor and the Environmental Humanities Minor.
 The Environmental Studies Program at The College of Idaho offers students an education in the complex relationships among natural systems and human cultures.
 The interdisciplinary program encourages students to question their own cultural and environmental attitudes and examine these values in their lives and work.
 The program prepares students to think critically, obtain and analyze data, and speak and write effectively about the environment, while also providing leadership in helping their communities address environmental issues.

 You’ll take courses in the humanities, the natural sciences and the social sciences, exploring components of ecology and environmental systems, aesthetic representations of the environment, the history of environmental thought, the role of public policy and ethics in environmental decision-making, the varied conceptions of "environment" held by different cultures and the global nature of environmental issues.
-In addition to your class work, you’ll learn in the field as an Environmental Studies major at the C of I. Recent and upcoming trips include biology excursions to Belize or Florida, literature and art-related trips to London, geology and literature study in Scotland and the Stanley Winter Wilderness Experience in Idaho’s Sawtooth Mountains.
+In addition to your class work, you’ll learn in the field as an Environmental Studies major at The College of Idaho.
+Recent and upcoming trips include biology excursions to Belize or Florida, literature and art-related trips to London, geology and literature study in Scotland and the Stanley Winter Wilderness Experience in Idaho’s Sawtooth Mountains.

 Career Opportunities for Environmental Studies Students